rackerlabs/atom-hopper/README.txt

 Select Entries by Marker

 The uuid keyword is the unique ID of the entry.

-The direction parameter is either forward or backward*. * If the marker is used then the direction must be specified as well.
+The direction parameter is either forward or backward.
+If the marker is used then the direction must be specified as well.

  http://localhost:8080/namespace/feed/?marker=urn:uuid:8439541b-b40e-4c23-b290-2820bd64257d&direction=forward